 The Chew family, an early name in the area, arrived about 1862 and was known to have operated a saw mill where Coles Mill stood.
 The Chew family were the first to engage in the cranberry industry and were quite successful.
 In 1883 a Post Office was set-up at which time the named was changed to Cecil to honor Lord Cecil, a respected Commissioner of the Exeter in England from whence the Coles originated.

-CROSS KEYS - This community was the center of business and political activity until Monroe Township was formed.
+CROSS KEYS – This community was the center of business and political activity until Monroe Township was formed.
 Six roads intersected here and aided in township divisions.
 One of the earliest surveys in the area was made in 1716 along the present Hurffville Road.
 One sixth of the area stayed in Monroe Township and the rest went to Washington Township.
 Photo taken in the Ireland Hofer HouseFarming was the principal occupation at that time.
 Few, if any of these original farms still exist.
 Its location on the stage route between Camden and Cape May added to its importance.
 A tavern at the intersection of the main roads still stands today as a private residence.
-A pioneer general store was operated in the “Keys” as was a blacksmith shop which employed a tinsmith and a wheelright.
+A pioneer general store was operated in the “Keys” as was a blacksmith shop which employed a tinsmith and a wheelwright.
 A saw mill in the area sold lumber for building.

 Close family relations in the community was the strongest unifying factor.
 These ties still exist today.
 Today church and grange have, to some extent aided this unification.

 As in Williamstown, the Friends were the first to set up religious meetings.
 Methodists followed close behind occupying the same building vacated by the Friends which they used as a church and as a school.
 The Chestnut Ridge site was served by preachers also serving Squankum.
-In 1844 a Sunday School was formed.
+In 1844 a Sunday school was formed.
 In 1875 a new frame building was erected as a church.
 In 1904 a tower and bell were dedicated during the pastorate of Rev. Fisler.
 Many improvements have been made since those early days to make way for growth and Christian education.

 NEW BROOKLYN - This community was settled in 1803 by John Marshalls from Blackwood.
 He established a saw mill in the area.
 Marshalls also owned saw mills in Blackwood and near Coles Mills.
 Located at the mouth of the Four Mile Branch of the Great Egg Harbor River it was an ideal site for the mill.
 Marshall became one of the most prominent men in the area because of his business holdings which consisted of thousands of acres of timberland.
 Photo taken in the Ireland Hofer HouseFollowing his success in the timber business, he ventured to build a grist mill.
 The mill ground bolted flour and feed.
 This venture proved a mistake as there was not enough grain in the area to make it profitable.